In this document

 you can keep it up to date with the latest security patches.

 Where possible, don't store user names and passwords on the device.
 Instead, perform initial authentication using the user name and password supplied by the user, and then use a short-lived, service-specific authorization token.

 Services that are accessible to multiple applications should be accessed

 AccountManager.
 If possible, use the

 AccountManager class to invoke a cloud-based service and don't store passwords on the device.

 If credentials are used only by applications that you create, you can verify the application that accesses the

 Alternatively, if only one application uses the credential, you might use a

 KeyStore for storage.

 In addition to providing data isolation, supporting full-filesystem encryption, and providing secure communications channels, Android provides a wide array of algorithms for protecting data using cryptography.

-In general, try to use the highest level of pre-existing framework pre-existing framework implementation that can support your use case.
+security providers your software uses.
+Try to use the highest level of pre-existing framework implementation that can support your use case.
 If